core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Establishing the Common Context part of the Security Context, and providing it to authorized group members during the join process, together with the corresponding Sender Context.

-5. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process, or to current group members upon request of renewal.
-This includes ensuring that each Sender ID is unique within each of the OSCORE groups, and that it is not reassigned within the same group.

-6. Defining communication policies for each of its OSCORE groups, and signalling them to new endpoints during the join process.

-7. Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).

-8. Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistently with the key management scheme used in the group joined by the new endpoint.

-9. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
+5. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
 This includes ensuring that the same Gid value is not reassigned to the same group.

+6. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process, or to current group members upon request of renewal or re-joining.

+   This includes ensuring that each Sender ID is unique within each of the OSCORE groups, and that it is not reassigned within the same group under the same Gid value, not even to a current group member re-joining the same group.

+7. Defining communication policies for each of its OSCORE groups, and signalling them to new endpoints during the join process.

+8. Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).

+9. Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistently with the key management scheme used in the group joined by the new endpoint.

 10. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and providing such public keys to other members of the same group upon request.
 The actual storage of public keys may be entrusted to a separate secure storage device or service.